domagal9/classifymymeds/README.md

 ## Predicting the Limitation of Fills

-Reject code 76 occurs if a patient fills a certain drug many times, exceeding the limitation of fills.
-For example, if a payer decides drug X has limitation of fills to be 5 times, then a patient with this payer can fill the drug without any issue for the first 5 times.
-But when the patient try to fill for the sixth time, the patient gets rejected with code 76.
+A reject code 76 occurs if a patient fills a certain drug too many times and exceeds the number of allowed fills.
+For example, if a payer decides drug X can be refilled 5 times, then a patient with this payer can refill their prescription 5 times without any issue.
+However, when the patient tries to refill their medication for the sixth time, the request gets rejected with code 76.

-Assuming that the numbers of fills for drug X obey a Poisson distribution, we can infer the relation between limitation of fills and the average number of fills from the data:
+Assuming that the numbers of fills for drug X obeys a Poisson distribution, we can infer the relation between limitation of fills and the average number of fills from the data:

 | Average | Limitation |
 | ------- | ---------- |